RoseThorn78/RoseThorn78/README.md

    - How GitHub works

 🏅 Acheivements: ...
-   - Murray Bridge Robotics Club Vice-Captain (October 2022 - Present)
+   - Current MBHS Robotics Club Vice-Captain (September 2022 - Present)

       ## 😂 Here is a random joke that'll make you laugh!